All Episodes

 Stay right there.

-We we we gotta take a break.
+We got to take a break.

 We'll come back.

-Uh the book is phenomenal.
+The book is phenomenal.

 They mean nothing to me.

-Disloyal opposition, how the Never Trump Right tried failed to take down the President.
+Disloyal opposition, how the Never Trump right tried, failed to take down the president.

-And they're by the way, they're trying hard to do so in 32 days.
+By the way, they're trying hard to do so in 32 days.

-Although I don't I would argue they're not right.
+Although I would argue they're not right.

 I would argue that they've always been left.